gatsbyjs/gatsby/docs/blog/2019-03-03-new-schema-customization/index.md

 Those schema changes are just a first step.
 We want to add more control over the schema and more access to our internal APIs to our users.
 Our next step would be to add explicit types to the plugins that we maintain.
 We also want to let those plugins expose their internal APIs through the Model layer, like we did for our root Node API.
 This way one can reuse the functionality that is only available in plugins in their own resolvers.

 We are super excited about those changes.
-As I mentioned, we really encourage you to try them TODO INSTRUCTIONS and send us feedback in TODO META ISSUE.
+As I mentioned, we really encourage you to try them TODO INSTRUCTIONS and send us feedback in [this issue](https://github.com/gatsbyjs/gatsby/issues/12272).